isAdrisal/lazyvids.js/README.md

 ## Options

 Configuration options are available using a `lazyvidsConfig` object on the global `window` object.
-This must be included in the HTML before the `lazyvids` script.

 ```html
 <script>